AndreasExner/AgentsHackathon/UseCaseLibrary/Mitarbeiter-Handbuch/README.md

 ### Agent 2:

+This Agent can be configured using the M365 Copilot Agent Builder.
+Please refer to the previous exercises for the basic setup steps.

-This Agent can be created in Copilot Studio (custom engine Agent) for further use in following exercises.
+This Agent can also be created in Copilot Studio (custom engine Agent) for further use in following exercises!

 **Name:** Mitarbeiter Handbuch